 The automation of human jobs has been occurring for centuries amid both promise and concern.
 The latest technological progression has included machine learning and traditional AI techniques, such as computer vision and automated decision-making processes, which have become commonplace over the past two decades.
-Using AI to automate tasks across various industries has driven some productivity gains.50
+Using AI to automate tasks across various industries has driven some productivity gains.

 However, this automation has also led to the displacement of some jobs that involve repetitive or predictable tasks.
 As AI has progressed, businesses are increasingly incorporating more advanced AI, including generative AI, into tasks beyond these simpler tasks, including creative work, computer programming, and legal work.
 While AI may displace some jobs, it will augment existing jobs and create new ones.
 Some jobs created may require more advanced skills, such as AI system design, maintenance, and oversight; others may require less advanced skills, such as data entry or data labeling.
-Congress must consider how the U.S. workforce and economy can best incorporate and utilize AI while protecting against potential detriments to existing jobs, workers, and communities.